arjun-menon/Distributed-Graph-Algorithms/ReadMe.rst

 .. _Breadth First Search: https://github.com/arjungmenon/Distributed-Graph-Algorithms/tree/master/Breadth-First-Search
 .. _Shortest Path: https://github.com/arjungmenon/Distributed-Graph-Algorithms/tree/master/ShortestPath)

-The subdirectory of each algorithm contains a relevant ***ReadMe*** file that describes the algorithm in detail with specific information about its implementation, limitations, etc.
+The subdirectory of each algorithm contains a relevant **ReadMe** file that describes the algorithm in detail with specific information about its implementation, limitations, etc. The ReadMe should be viewed in GitHub or with a Markdown converter as it contains images, styling, secionts, etc.

 Note about References
 ~~~~~~~~~~~~~~~~~~~~~
-All references have been hyperlinked in-place using [Markdown's link syntax](http://daringfireball.net/projects/markdown/syntax#link).
+All references have been hyperlinked **in-place** using `Markdown's link syntax <http://daringfireball.net/projects/markdown/syntax#link>`_.

 Code Length
 -----------
 Lines of Code have never really been a good statistic on how long it took to write a piece of code.
 In addition, certain languages are more dense than others.
 For example this single statement turns a graph file into a list of NetworkX edges: ``( edge(ed.split()[0], ed.split()[1], int(ed.split()[2])) for ed in (e.strip() for e in f.readlines() if e.strip() != "") if len(ed.split()) == 3 )``.
-It would however taken a lot more code in an arcance language like Java.
-Andrew Tanenbaum mentions in one his awesome books (quoting Fred Brooke's mythical man-moth I believe) how IBM measured the performance of their programmers based on how many lines of code they wrote -- in assembly.
-Needless to say, the project (System/360) wasn't very successful.
+It would however taken a lot more code in an arcance language like Java. `Andrew Tanenbaum <http://en.wikipedia.org/wiki/Andrew_S._Tanenbaum>`_ mentions in one his awesome books (quoting Fred Brooke's `mythical man-moth <http://en.wikipedia.org/wiki/The_Mythical_Man-Month>`_ I believe) how IBM measured the performance of their programmers based on how many lines of code they wrote -- in assembly.
+Needless to say, the project (`OS/360 <http://en.wikipedia.org/wiki/OS/360>`_) wasn't very successful.

 However, I still think the *lines of code* would be an interesting statistic, so I'm providing it below: